jwang44/Talking-Bot/README.md

 * Pip install necessary packages.
 * Make sure you put the python script and the two button images under the same path.
 * Make sure you have Internet connection and run the script 'Recorder6.py'

+NOTICE:
+This code is made for Chinese Mandarin speech recognition and synthesis only, considering the availability of APIs.
+Click on the button once to start recording your voice and click it again when done talking.
+The talking-bot will respond to you in Mandarin.
+Meanwhile, the text record of your conversation with the talking-bot will appear in the blank space above the button.